Constructive Dismissal in BC: Your Rights and Legal Options

 Resigning without legal advice may be treated as voluntary resignation or acceptance of the changes, which could eliminate your entitlement to compensation.
 Speak with a BC constructive dismissal lawyer before you resign.

-Keep a clear record of every change your employer has made to your role, pay, hours, or working conditions.
-Note the dates, the conversations, and any written communications.
+Keep a clear record of every change your employer has made to your role, pay, hours, or working conditions, including dates, conversations, and written communications.
 This documentation is critical to your constructive dismissal claim in BC.

-If your employer is asking you to sign a new contract or documentation that reflects the changes being made, do not sign without legal advice.
+If your employer is asking you to sign a new contract or documentation reflecting the changes being made, do not sign without legal advice.
 Signing may extinguish your constructive dismissal claim entirely.

-In some circumstances, you may need to give your employer an opportunity to address the changes before pursuing a BC constructive dismissal claim.
-A lawyer can advise you on whether and how to do this without prejudicing your legal position.
+In some circumstances you may need to give your employer an opportunity to address the changes before pursuing a BC constructive dismissal claim.
+A lawyer can advise whether and how to do this without prejudicing your position.

 The earlier you speak with a constructive dismissal lawyer in BC, the more options you have.
 Early advice gives you a clear picture of your rights, your claim's value, and the best way to proceed without jeopardizing your position.

 In British Columbia, the general limitation period for a constructive dismissal claim is two years from when the claim arose.
-However, acting promptly is always advisable as delays can complicate your case and reduce your options.
+Acting promptly is always advisable, as delays can complicate your case and reduce your options.

 Achkar Law's constructive dismissal lawyers serve employees across British Columbia.